wanliw96/U-Net_road_detection/README.md

 - Input: two thousand satellite images

 ## Data preprocessing:
-- Resize the image:
+- Resize the image: The original images and boolean masks are of size 512 x 512.
+They are resized to 128 x 128 to improve computational efficiency.
-The original images and boolean masks are of size 512 x 512.
-They are resized to 128 x 128 to improve the computational efficiency.
+- Data augmentation: To enlarge the training set, provide the model with different angles from the same image.
+We applied horizontal flip, vertical flip, and ninety-degree rotation to our dataset with the imgaug package (https://github.com/aleju/imgaug).